oracle/terraform-provider-oci/website/docs/d/opsi_host_insights.html.markdown

 * `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `host_display_name` - The user-friendly name for the host.
 The name does not have to be unique.
 * `host_name` - The host name.
 The host name is unique amongst the hosts managed by the same management agent.
-* `host_type` - Operations Insights internal representation of the host type.
+* `host_type` - Ops Insights internal representation of the host type.
 Possible value is EXTERNAL-HOST.
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the host insight resource.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in Failed state.
 * `management_agent_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Management Agent
+* `opsi_private_endpoint_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the OPSI private endpoint
+* `parent_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VM Cluster or DB System ID, depending on which configuration the resource belongs to.
 * `platform_name` - Platform name.
 * `platform_type` - Platform type.
 Supported platformType(s) for MACS-managed external host insight: [LINUX, SOLARIS, WINDOWS].
 Supported platformType(s) for MACS-managed cloud host insight: [LINUX].
 Supported platformType(s) for EM-managed external host insight: [LINUX, SOLARIS, SUNOS, ZLINUX, WINDOWS, AIX].
 * `platform_version` - Platform version.
 * `processor_count` - Processor count.
 This is the OCPU count for Autonomous Database and CPU core count for other database types.
+* `root_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Exadata Infrastructure.
 * `state` - The current state of the host.
 * `status` - Indicates the status of a host insight in Operations Insights
 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`